 This quiet time between man and God was described by Martin Luther through a conversation with his barber:

 Luther: A good barber must have his thoughts, mind and eyes concentrated upon the razor and the beard and not forget where he is in his stroke and shave.
 If he keeps talking or thinking of something else, he is likely to cut a man's mouth or nose—or even his throat.

-Luther meant that in prayer, our heart and mind must be exclusively and completely on God.
+Luther meant that in prayer, our heart and mind must be exclusively on God.

 “Quiet Time with Mateo” (illustrations by Beth Parrocha-Doctolero) has 52 devotions—one for each week of the year.
-It is my hope that every reader finds time to go to his favorite nook for his quiet time once a week.
+It is my hope that every reader finds time to go to his favorite nook for his quiet time.

 As with every book that I write, I give thanks to the Father of heavenly grace for the guidance and the path on which to walk.